Cardiovascular Biomechanics and Ultrasound Laboratory |

 Heart Biomechanics The

-developmental process, starting out as a simple tube and develops into a
+process, starting out as a simple tube and develops into a 4-chamber

-4-chamber structure by week 8 of gestation, and sustaining a tremendous amount
+structure by week 8 of gestation, and sustaining a tremendous amount of

-of growth and highly dynamic remodelling.
-We hypothesize that mechanical
+growth and highly dynamic remodelling.
+We hypothesize that mechanical forces

-forces are important stimuli to proper early cardiac development, seek to
+are important stimuli to proper early cardiac development, seek to understand

-understand the biomechanics of embryonic hearts of both normal small animal
+the biomechanics of embryonic hearts of both normal small animal embryos and

-embryos and those of animal embryonic models of congenital malformations, as
+those of animal embryonic models of congenital malformations, as well as

-well as understand the mechanobiological pathways towards these
+understand the mechanobiological pathways towards these malformations.
+We use

-malformations.
-We use advanced techniques of image-processing and image-based
+advanced techniques of image-processing and image-based simulations to obtain

 these links below for details.